WSJT (amateur radio software)

 WSJT-X is a computer program used for weak-signal radio communication between amateur radio operators.
 The program was initially written by Joe Taylor, K1JT, but is now open source and is developed by a small team.
-The digital signal processing techniques in WSJT-X make it substantially easier for amateur radio operators to employ esoteric propagation modes, such as high-speed meteor scatter and moonbounce.
+The digital signal processing techniques in WSJT-X make it substantially easier for amateur radio operators to employ exotic propagation modes, such as high-speed meteor scatter and moonbounce.
 Additionally WSJT is able to send signal reports to spotting networks such as PSK Reporter.

 History

 WSJT, the predecessor to WSJT-X, was originally released in 2001 and has undergone several major revisions.
 Communication modes have been both added and removed from the software over the course of its development.
 Since 2005, the software has been released as open source software under the GNU General Public License.
 This licensing change required substantial rewrites and took several months to complete.
 Although Joe Taylor was the original developer (and still acts as maintainer), several programmers are currently involved in writing the software.
 The latest version of WSJT (not to be confused with WSJT-X) is written in Python and C, with several utilities written in Fortran.

 WSJT versions up through 7.06 r1933 (referred to as colloquially as WSJT7) and earlier were aggregations of previous versions, and as such WSJT7 contained 16 different modes (FSK441, JT6M, JT65 variants A - C, JT2, JT4 variants A - G, WSPR, and a preview of JT64A).
-As of version 8.0 (referred to as colloquially as WSJT8) the available modes changed completely such that WSJT8 now offers 5 different modes (JTMS, ISCAT, JT64A, JT8, and Echo) -- none of which are back-compatible with WSJT7 or earlier releases.
+As of version 8.0 (referred to as colloquially as WSJT8) the available modes changed completely such that WSJT8 now offers 5 different modes (JTMS, ISCAT, JT64A, JT8, and Echo) - none of which are back-compatible with WSJT7 or earlier releases.
 This backwards-incompatibility includes JT64A, such that the preview release of JT64A in WSJT7 cannot communicate with the stable release of JT64A in WSJT8.
 As of May 2018, the latest WSJT version is WSJT10.